Janne252/coh-replay-analyzer-discord-bot/README.md

 - [ ] Figure out a better way of signaling handled messages than boolean
 - [ ] "Self-made" configuration system (loads package.json via JSON.parse and takes a section of it) works but probably isn't the best way of doing things
     - Separate config file?
-- [ ] Admin commands written in the mobile version of Discord don't appear to work / register
 - [ ] Localize replay duration with moment (refactor to use moment)

 # License